grahamvickers/vickers_graham_portfolio/README.md

 ## Acknowledgments

-* Big thanks to Trevor for teaching me the necessary programs and functions to complete this project.
+* Big thanks to @Trevor-FanshaweC for teaching me the necessary programs and functions to complete this project.

-* Also shoutout to Pan for teaching me PHP and helping me understand API's and how to manipulate the data.
+* Also shoutout to @spiderPan for teaching me PHP and helping me understand API's and how to manipulate the data.